hack3rs.ca network-security

 practice-plan

-# Define one authorized learning goal for EmailHarvester (OSINT workflow page) and write the scope before opening the tool.
+# Pick one specific question EmailHarvester (OSINT workflow page) can answer in your lab, write it down, then write the authorized scope before opening the tool.

 <- previous tool Maltego -> next tool Cadaver